Chasing Papi: Plot

-The movie opens with an animated telling of Tomás Fuentes (Eduardo Verástegui)'s life, in which he is always surrounded by women.
-In his current life, he is a representative for the Olivero & Sanchez Marketing Group in Los Angeles and is busy travelling to visit all three of his girlfriends to give them each a gift.
-Cici (Sofía Vergara), a cocktail waitress from Miami who enjoys being the center of attention; Patricia Sofia Ordonez Coronado del Pescador (Jaci Velasquez), a debutante of New York's high society who is tired of her mother's (María Conchita Alonso) endless attempts to marry her off; and Lorena Morales (Roselyn Sánchez), a lawyer from Chicago who loves how Tomas makes her feel sexy; have fallen for him and given him the affectionate nickname "Papi".
-This love triangle of sorts affects Tomás's work life, causing him to pass out during a presentation.
-His doctor (Ian Gomez) learns of the love triangle, tells Tomás to choose only one woman, prescribes tranquilizers and advises against driving, alcohol, and women.
+Tomás Fuentes works for a marketing group in Los Angeles and constantly travels to visit his three girlfriends.
+Cici, a cocktail waitress from Miami; Patricia Sofia Ordonez Coronado del Pescador, a debutante of New York's high society; and Lorena Morales, a lawyer from Chicago; have fallen for Tomás and given him the nickname "Papi".
+This situation, however, starts affecting Tomás's work life, causing him to pass out during a presentation.
+Tomás's doctor tells him to choose a woman and prescribes tranquilizers.

-By coincidence, all three of his girlfriends go to Los Angeles after hearing their horoscopes read by fortune teller Walter Mercado on Univision's Primer Impacto.
-The three women arrive at his house while he is at the doctor's.
-Instead of fighting each other, all three agree to leave and quit Tomas cold turkey as revenge for his cheating on them.
-In their absence, Tomás arrives home and takes his tranquilizers with alcohol.
+Meanwhile, Tomás's three girlfriends go to his house after hearing their horoscopes read by a fortune teller.
+Instead of fighting each other, they agree to leave and quit Tomás as revenge for his cheating on them.
+Tomás later arrives and takes his tranquilizers with alcohol.
 The girls each have second thoughts about leaving and return to confront Tomás directly.
-First Lorena, then Patricia and finally Cici, causing Tomás to overdose on alcohol and tranquilizers and pass out again.
+First Lorena, then Patricia and finally Cici, causing Tomás to overdose on alcohol and tranquilizers and pass out.

-Mary, Tomás' secretary, calls hoping that he is doing better.
-Outside Tomas' house, FBI agent Carmen Rivera (Lisa Vidal), is waiting.
-She followed Cici to Los Angeles as part of an investigation.
+Outside Tomás' house, FBI agent Carmen Rivera, is waiting.
+She has been following Cici as part of an investigation.
 Fala, Cici's business partner, had Cici do her boyfriend, Ricky, a favor by taking a car that he sold online to the buyer in Los Angeles.
-Ricky is involved in the Whittaker counterfeit ring that Agent Rivera is investigating.
-The girls spot her while panicking about what to do with Tomas and think she is "the L.A. woman" who just called, probably from a cell phone.
+Ricky is involved in the Whittaker counterfeit ring that Rivera is investigating.
+The girls spot her.